pawankushwah850/filesharing/README.md

 its rate of speed of transfer is 1 mbps to 5 mbps, depands on BUFFER_SIZE

 for more info contact me , whatsapp  no - +91 6263376302

+# some inporatnt feature you can add by importing  [ multiprocesing, threading, asyancio ] etc.